AUTOMATIC1111/stable-diffusion-webui/Features.md

 # Loopback
 Selecting the loopback script in img2img allows you to automatically feed output image as input for the next batch.
-Equivalent to saving output image, and replacing the input image with it.
+Equivalent to saving output image and replacing the input image with it.
 Batch count setting controls how many iterations of this you get.

 Usually, when doing this, you would choose one of many images for the next iteration yourself, so the usefulness